kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

    </td>
    <td>no
    </td>
    <td>Windows does not have configurable PID/IPC namespaces (unlike Linux).
-Job objects run in the host 'silo' and will have access to other other host processes.
-Because on Windows this setting is per-container instead of being Pod-wide and also because future plans include the improvements to schedule pods container both normal and 'privileged'/HostProcess containers in the same Pod we will not enforce setting this pod security flag for HostProcess containers.
+Windows containers are always assigned their own process namespace.
+Job objects always run in the host's process namespace.
+These behaviors are not configurable.
+Future plans in this area include improvements to enable scheduling pods that can contain both normal and HostProcess/Job Object containers.
+These fields would not makes in this scenario because Windows cannot configure PID/IPC namespaces like in Linux.
    </td>
    <td>N/A
    </td>